pengineered/pengineered.github.io/terms/terms.md

 Justin will never share any user's personal information[^7] without prior consent.

 [^1]: including but not limited to text, images, audio, videos, and scripts
-[^2]: including but not limited to his employer(s), the subsidiaries thereof, family members, and close associates
+[^2]: including but not limited to family members, close associates, employer(s) and the subsidiaries thereof, and educational institutions
 [^3]: including but not limited to consulting reputable sources, and other forms of personal research
 [^4]: produced by Michael Rose; freely available under the MIT license, which requires no attribution
 [^5]: The root directory is largely self-produced, with the exception of [Animsition](http://git.blivesta.com/animsition/), the Javascript/CSS plugin responsible for both the initial fade-in animation and the final fade-out animation.